spatie/simple-excel/README.md

     ]);
 ```

-The file at `pathToCsv` will contain
+The file at `pathToCsv` will contain:

 ```csv
 first_name,last_name